-I’m currently involved with two blogs.
 I am a co-editor of The Otter~La Loutre, the blog of the Network in Canadian History and Environment (NiCHE).
-The Otter~La Loutre provides a platform for emerging and established Canadian environmental historians and historical geographers to share their research.
+The Otter provides a platform for emerging and established Canadian environmental historians and historical geographers to share their research.

-I have commissioned and edited a number of special series for The Otter~La Loutre since 2015.
-These include:
+I have edited seven special series for The Otter since 2015:

-I also sit on the editorial board of Findings/Trouvailles, the blog of The Champlain Society.
+From 2013 to 2017, I also sat on the editorial board of Findings/Trouvailles, the blog of The Champlain Society.
 Findings/Trouvailles offers researchers the opportunity to explain how a fascinating object or document they have found in the archives can shed new light on Canadian history.